zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

 <1> It is worth mentioning that the first chapter entitled "theory and design principles" presents the **design principles** of the proposed controller and observer, which is developed by inverse design procedure under **Lyapunov-based stability analysis**. <br/>
 <2> The second chapter entitled "implementation procedure" elaborates the overall framework of specific methods, including including detailed **mathematical formulations** and **overall implementation logic** of the control framework. <br/>
 <3> The third chapter entitled "parameter settings and validation" discusses the **parameter settings** for simulation or experimental validation.
 Moreover, its **tuning principles** are given according to the **theories** proposed in the first chapter. <br/>
-<4> The fourth chapter entitled "validation for comparison" illustrates the **comparative studies** on other **state-of-art methods published recently in IEEE Transactions** under the similar simulation or experiment settings, and thus the **performance metrices** of the proposed method are proved to be superior according to the comparison. <br/> <br/>
+<4> The fourth chapter entitled "validation for comparison" illustrates the **comparative studies** on the **state-of-art methods published recently in IEEE Transactions** under the similar simulation or experiment settings, and thus the **performance metrices** of the proposed method are proved to be superior according to the comparison. <br/> <br/>

-**Note : the validation part can be divided into numerical simulation validation and experimental validation.** <br/> Specifically, the rotational control (NLSMAC) and rotational disturbance observation (Rotational FxTDO) are validated only through **numerical simulation**, whereas the translational control (PFxTDFC), translational distributed observer (PFxTDSO), and translational disturbance observer (Translational FxTDO) are validated through **both numerical simulation and real-world experiment**. <br/> <br/>
+**Note : the validation part can be divided into numerical simulation validation and experimental validation.** <br/>

+Specifically, the rotational control (NLSMAC) and rotational disturbance observation (Rotational FxTDO) are validated only through **numerical simulation**, whereas the translational control (PFxTDFC), translational distributed observer (PFxTDSO), and translational disturbance observer (Translational FxTDO) are validated through **both numerical simulation and real-world experiment**. <br/> <br/>

+**Note : this link contains five different markdown files.** <br/>

 # 3. Nonsingular Lie-algebra-based sliding mode attitude controller (NLSMAC)<br/>